magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 1. Go to the **Blueprints** page
 * Open the action menu on the **sava:1.2** blueprint and select **Remove from**
   ![](/images/screens/v094/tut4_delete.png)
-* You'll be prompted to select the deployment you wish to remove the blueprint from - select **sava:1.2**
+* You'll be prompted to select the deployment you wish to remove the blueprint from - select **sava-new**
-* Click **Remove** to delete the services sava:1.2, sava-backend1:1.2 and sava-backend2:1.2 from the running sava:1.2 deployment.
+* Click **Remove** to delete the services sava:1.2, sava-backend1:1.2 and sava-backend2:1.2 from the running sava-new deployment.

 ### Delete using the API

 You can complete the same delete action with the Vamp API - remember to set the `Content-Type: application/x-yaml` for your requests:

-1. To delete the sava:1.2 blueprint from the deployment, `DELETE` the below YAML to `/api/v1/deployments/sava:1.2`
+1. To delete the sava:1.2 blueprint from the deployment, `DELETE` the below YAML to `/api/v1/deployments/sava-new`

   ```
   name: sava:1.2